A Year of #FreePrintFriday Open-source Designs by re:3D

 Now that architects essentially operate in a digital world – conceptualizing and designing buildings on a computer – “that translation from the digital models that we’re producing into a physical object or scale model can be quite complex for some of the geometries,” Costanza explains.
 “When the Gigabot is used to produce architectural representational scale models, it’s typically to produce geometry that would be otherwise quite difficult to replicate physically, but is quite simple to produce digitally.”

-Beyond Architectural Models
+Beyond 3D Printed Architectural Models

 Rice’s Gigabot also occasionally gets to spend some time on other real-world endeavors.